abeaudin/toronto-workshop/README.md

 2. Installing developer tools on the Secure Shell (git, terraform, and kubectl) for use in environment setup.

-3. One Linode Kubernetes Engine (LKE) Clusters, deployed to a the Toronto Linode region, provisioned via terraform.
+3. One Linode Kubernetes Engine (LKE) Cluster, deployed to a the Toronto Linode region, provisioned via terraform.

-4. Deploying the cockroach db container to the LKE cluster.
+4. Deploying the ELK stack to the LKE cluster.

 ### Build a Secure Shell Linode